siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ##### View siddhi process configs

-You can view the configuration details of the deployed siddhi processes using `kubectl describe` and `kubectl get` as follow.
+You can view the configuration details of the deployed siddhi processes using `kubectl describe` and `kubectl get` as follow using `sp or SiddhiProcess` names.

 ```
-$ kubectl describe sps example-siddhi-deployment
+$ kubectl describe sp example-siddhi-deployment

 Name:         example-siddhi-deployment
 Namespace:    default